Carol Leifer: Personal life

-In 1981, Leifer married comic Ritch Shydner, whose gentile status troubled Leifer's father.
+In 1981, Leifer married comic Ritch Shydner, who, due to not being Jewish, was problematic for Leifer's father.
 They divorced in 1987 and have remained friends.
 Leifer also briefly dated Jerry Seinfeld before working with him on Seinfeld.
 Elaine Benes is inspired by her.
 Leifer and Seinfeld dated less than a year and have remained close friends, with Leifer having only positive things to say about him.

 Though she had relationships with men and had been married to a man in the past, Carol Leifer is a lesbian.
 After her divorce from Ritch Shydner, Leifer wanted to explore her sexuality.
 At age 40, Leifer met her current wife, Lori Wolf, and realized she was gay, not "just looking for a fling" as she originally intended.
 When coming out, Leifer's family and friends were very supportive, especially her parents.
 She recalls her father being happy that Lori Wolf was Jewish.

 When Leifer came out, her comedy and material changed to fit her life, often making jokes about coming out so late in her life and humor based on her and Wolf's relationship.
 Leifer has faced some negative reception due to her sexuality.
 After receiving a homophobic letter, Leifer recalls feeling "I thought I was prepared for something like that, but even 13 years in, it's still a kick in the face."

 In 1996, Leifer met Lori Wolf, a real estate executive, when they shared a table at a Project Angel Food charity dinner in Los Angeles.
 Leifer was immediately interested and later contacted Wolf through the host of their table, though Wolf initially rebuffed Leifer's overtures because Wolf was in a relationship at the time.
 Wolf contacted Leifer weeks later, after she had ended her relationship, and began one with Leifer.

 They moved in together in 2005, and, in acclimating herself to Wolf's pets, Leifer became an animal rights activist.
 That year, Leifer proposed to Wolf over dinner at the Palm Restaurant in Beverly Hills.
 They were married in Los Angeles in 2015.
 In attendance were Jane Lynch, Larry David, Bill Maher, Garry Shandling, Henry Winkler, Larry Miller, Jay Leno and Paul Reiser.
 They have an adopted son.

 In 2007 they purchased a $3.2 million, 5000 ft2 home in the Santa Monica Hills, as part of their preparations to adopt their nine-month-old son, Bruno Leifer-Wolf, who was born in Guatemala in 2006.
 Leifer was 50 years old at the time, which she felt was the best age for her to have a child, saying "I feel I have a better outlook on life."

 Leifer has become vegan, joking "I recently became vegan because I felt that as a Jewish lesbian, I wasn't part of a small enough minority.
 So now I'm a Jewish lesbian vegan."
 Leifer has been an advocate for animal rights and made testimonials for PETA about her decision to become vegan, encouraging others to do the same.